akommini/PCvalueBuilder/README.md

 # PCvalueBuilder
-#### A recommender system that helps customers with identifying PC replacement parts with optimal value and performance.
+### A recommender system that helps customers with identifying PC replacement parts with optimal value and performance.
 PC market in the United States is estimated to be worth $20 billion in 2019.
 40% of PCs bought experience hardware failures in the second year of use.
-Identifying and selecting replacement parts is a tedious task for novice customers due to the range of parts available in market.
+Selecting the  replacement parts is a tedious task for novice customers due to the range of parts available in the market.
+For value conscious buyers, return on the investment is an important factor in making the purchase decisions.
+For example, the performance of hard drives for the price does not scale linearly as seen below.
 ![HarddriveValue](/src/EDA/HDD_perf_price_fin.png)
+This points out the need to optimize the value and performance to maximize the returns.
+Also, identifying the parts with resonable performance boost to the existing PC parts requires the extensive technical knowledge.

 ### Recommender system